Richmond 5th District School Board Race - 2024

 When that policy first came out I was reticent. ...
 But we started talking about this.
 I do know that cell phones have been used to arrange fights.
 Cell phones have been used to create meetups where students are doing things they're not supposed to do, and they are distracted in my classrooms.

 I am now in support of limiting cell phone access, and banning cell phone access during bell-to-bell school time.
-Kids have been using it since 1 year old.
+Kids have been using them since 1 year old.
 They are neurologically dependent on the cell phones.
 And that's a problem.

 Taylor